ibm-cloud-docs/event-notifications/en-create-topic.md

 {: #en-topic-rules  }
 {: step}

 You can create a topic with steps 1.
-Step 2 is for provisioning custom rules for the topic, which are optional.
+Step 2 is for provisioning custom rules for the topic, which is optional.
 {: note}

 - Event type; select event type from the dropdown list.